putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 He considered turning back.
 Range and bearing showed that he wasn’t lost.
 But then, what was lost anyway?
 He was right here regardless of where he was supposed to be.

-Exhaustion had set in awhile ago and hung on him like a weight.
+Exhaustion had set in a while ago and hung on him like a weight.
 Aside from a short nap on the shuttle ride in, he’d not slept in at least 20 hours.
 He willed himself awake.

 His patrol had revealed nothing of use.
 No signs of Rebels, no enemies of the Empire, no animals even.
 Massive lifeform readings that were just bugs and trees.
 Swarms of bugs that seemed drawn to his Stormtrooper armor.
 Around him the sounds of night — chirping, squawking, buzzing — filled the air.
 He puzzled that something so empty could also be so full.